mariusz-ostoja-swierczynski/tech-controllers/README.md

 ## Installation

-1. Copy entire "tech" folder into your config/custom_components folder of your Home Assistant installation.
+1. Copy entire repository content into your config/custom_components/tech folder of your Home Assistant installation.
+   **Note:** If you don't have in your installation "custom_components" folder you need to create one and "tech" folder in it.
 2. Restart Home Assistant.
 3. Go to Configuration -> Integrations and click Add button.
 4. Search for "Tech Controllers" integration and select it.
 5. Enter your username (could be email) and password for your eModule account and click "Submit" button.
 6. You should see "Success!" dialog with a name and version of your main Tech controller.
    **Note:** The integration currently supports handling only one controller.
 If the API returns list of more than one controllers in your household, the only first one will be used.
 7. Now you should have Climate entities representing your home zones available in Home Assistant.
 Go to your UI Lovelace configuration and add Thermostat card with your Climate entities.

 ![Tech Controllers Setup 1](/images/ha-tech-add-integration-1.png)